Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 Download the folder ''simulation.zip'' via the link: https://zenodo.org/record/8330926 [7]

-Add the folder ''data_ust_kWave_transmission'' to the path:
+Unzip and add the folder ''simulation.zip'' to the path:
 .../r-Wave/data/simulation/...

 This folder includes the ultrasound data simulated by the k-Wave toolbox.
 Alternatively, the user can set ''data_sim = true;'' in the